Deadlines, Announcements & Prize Information

 - Q: When will a list of finalists be published?

 A: Semifinalists and finalists will be notified by the Guild office as soon as decisions are made.
 All entrants will be notified about their contest status.

 - Q: Is there a concession prize for the nonwinning finalists?

-A: The finalists are acknowledged in the Guild’s newsletter, on the website, and at the conference.
+A: The finalists are acknowledged in the Guild’s newsletter, and on the website.
 Their status as a finalist certainly won’t hurt in pitching their novel to editors and agents.